landoskape/vrAnalysis/docs/analysis.md

 There are several options for creating a `pcss` object.
 Most of these options are utilized in the [`functions`](../vrAnalysis/functions.py) module, for more explanation look there.
-- keepPlanes: a list of planes to keep, usually ignoring the flyback plane
+- keep_planes: a list of planes to keep, usually ignoring the flyback plane
 - distStep: a tuple describing how to manage spatial resolution.
 It's a little complicated so here's a full explanation.
 If only one value is provided, no downsampling or gaussian smoothing is used.
 If only two values are provided,